eden0214/-streaming-06-smart-smoker/README.md

 # Task 3.
 Professionally Present your Project
-1. Explain your project in the README.
+1. Explain your project in the README. - SEE BELOW
-1. Include your name, date.
+1. Include your name, date. - DONE
-1. Include prerequisites and how to run your code.
+1. Include prerequisites and how to run your code. - DONE
-1. Explain and show how your project works.
+1. Explain and show how your project works. - SEE BELOW
 1. Tell us what commands are needed.
-Use code fencing in GitHub or backtics for inline code to 1.share commands.
+Use code fencing in GitHub or backtics for inline code to 1.share commands. - DONE
-1. Display screenshots of your console with the producer and consumer running.
+1. Display screenshots of your console with the producer and consumer running. - DONE
-1. Display screenshots of at least one interesting part of the RabbitMQ console.
+1. Display screenshots of at least one interesting part of the RabbitMQ console. - DONE

 # More Guidance